You must select one option from the medical choices available.

 - Children who are under age 26 and are the employee's biological child, step-child, adopted child*, child in employee's custody pending adoption*, a child for whom employee is required by court order to provide coverage, child for which the employee is a court appointed legal guardian* (up to the age of majority, or age specified by the court), or biological/adopted child of domestic partner. *Copies of legal documents/adoption/placement for adoption must accompany enrollment form.

-IMPUTED INCOME TAX FOR NON-IRS ELIGIBLE DEPENDENTS: The County allows coverage of a broader range of family members than the IRS recognizes as tax eligible dependents.
+IMPUTED INCOME TAX FOR DOMESTIC PARTNERS AND THEIR CHILDREN: The County allows coverage of a broader range of family members than the IRS recognizes as tax eligible dependents.
 If you enroll a non-IRS eligible dependent (such as a domestic partner or child of a domestic partner), you will be required to pay tax on the value of that non-IRS eligible dependent’s coverage.
 This is referred to as an imputed income tax.
 If you have questions about the amount of additional tax you would pay for the coverage of a non-IRS eligible dependent, please contact the Employee Benefits Office for an estimate.

 You may receive a payment in lieu of County medical coverage.
 To elect this option, you must complete the Opt-Out Affidavit.

 - IUOE members: this is broken into semi-monthly payments (subject to taxes).